cvicens/archetype-operator/README.md

 ## Deploying our operator...

-As I have aleady explained... operator == pod so we need a Deployment descriptor to actually deploy it and apply it in our namespace.
+As I have already explained... **operator == pod** so we need a Deployment descriptor to actually deploy it and apply it in our namespace.

 ```
 $ oc apply -f ./deploy/operator.yaml